JavaScript Roadmap — Day 5: Undefined, Null, and typeof

 Task 2 — Medium: Fix the Default Value Bug

 A function receives a score parameter.
-If score is null or undefined, show "No score yet".
-But if score is 0, show 0 — not the default message.
+If score is null or undefined show "No score yet".
+But if score is 0 show 0.
 Write this using ?? and also the wrong way using || to see the difference.

 Task 3 — Hard: The Crash Prevention Challenge